aws-samples/aws-secure-environment-accelerator/docs/installation/v150-Upgrade.md

   - Wait for the CloudFormation stack to update (`Update_Complete` status) (Requires manual refresh)
 - Go To Code Pipeline and Release the ASEA-InstallerPipeline

-## Post Upgrade Follow-up Tasks for v1.5.0
+## 1.6.
+Post Upgrade Follow-up Tasks for v1.5.0 Upgrade

 - Once the State Machine finishes in AWS Organizations, delete the `PBMMAccel-Guardrails-Part-2` SCP, as we do not remove policies from Organizations given they could be used by customers for other purposes.
-- Optionally, populate DDB with your allocated CIDR ranges (**TODO: BROKEN - IGNORE**)(if you really want to test, a new python script is located on GitLab in the `update_script` branch)
+- Optionally, populate DynamoDB with your allocated CIDR ranges:

   - Using the converted version of your config file (update-config.json)
     - Validate you are happy with the `pool` names assigned to each vpc and subnet throughout the config file.
 Update as appropriate, pool names can be any alpha-numeric string, but a subnets pool must match one of its vpc's pools.
   - Locate the python conversion script and review its readme [here](https://gitlab.aws.dev/tsd/accelerator/-/tree/main/reference-artifacts/Custom-Scripts/Update-Scripts/v1.3.8_to_v1.5.0)

-    - To load DDB with your CIDR ranges, execute: (online, requires credentials to the Organization Management account)
+    - To load DynamoDB with your CIDR ranges, execute: (online, requires credentials to the Organization Management account)

       `python update.py --Region ca-central-1 --LoadDB --ConfigFile update-config.json --AcceleratorPrefix PBMMAccel-`

-    - Note the use of the --LoadDB switch and the UPDATED config.json file
+    - Note the use of the --LoadDB switch, the UPDATED config.json filename, and that the Accelerator prefix is specified
-    - If you run this command on your v1.3.8 config file, the cidr-pools will be improperly assigned in DDB.
+    - If you run this command on your v1.3.8 config file, the cidr-pools will be improperly assigned in DynamoDB.
-    - In the Organization Management account, in DDB, Items, Verify that the tables have been properly populated.
+    - In the Organization Management account, in DynamoDB, select Items, and Verify that the tables have been properly populated.

-  - NOTE: You can populate the cidr-pools section of the config file/DDB with values that overlap with the existing assigned ranges in your config file.
+  - NOTE: You can populate the cidr-pools section of the config file/DynamoDB with values that overlap with the existing assigned ranges in your config file.
 In this situation, it is CRITICAL that you execute this step, to avoid issueing duplicate or overlapping CIDR ranges with those already issued.
-Alternatively, leverage new unique ranges when populating the cidr-pools.
+Alternatively, leverage new unique ranges when populating the cidr-pools. cidr-pools only needs to be populated when a vpc has a `cidr-src` set to `dynamic`.

 - Optionally, change all the `cidr-src` values throughout your config file to `lookup`, and remove all the `cidr\value` fields.
-These will be provided by DDB.
-(Requires completion of the previous optional step)
+Once changed, CIDR values will be provided by DynamoDB.
+Switching to `lookup` requires completion of the previous optional step to first load DynamoDB.
+  - run the state machine with the input parameters `{"scope": "FULL","mode": "APPLY","verbose": "0"}`
-  - If you make a mistake, the Accelerator will catch it when performing its config file comparison checks.
-The Accelerator looks up and internally substitutes the appropriate values back before the comfig file comparison protection checks are executed.
-If the old and new values do not match the state machine will gracefully fail.
+  - during the state machine execution, the Accelerator will compare the values returned by DynamoDB with the values from the previous successful state machine execution.
+If the DynamoDB values were incorrectly populated, the state machine will catch it with a comparison failure message and gracefully fail.